 In conjunction with the team responsible for other xConnect software, end to end testing is performed with a focus on monitoring the performance and reliability of hardware xTP readers.
 There are several test environments defined which are used to run end-to-end tests.

-Hardware and software other than the xTP+xBio are not under test with the exception that some xTP features require testing with xBRC and software.
+Hardware and software other than the xTP+xBio are not under test with the exception that some xTP features require testing with xBRC and xBRMS software.

 Low level testing involving mechanical and electrical changes to the xTP is out of scope.